yuyichao/explore/julia/new_gc/bit_swap.md

                 Clean mark1, set old

 * swap remset 1, 2
-* Remove mark bits (or only mark1, only one should be set at this point) or the old bit for objects in remset1.
+* Clear old bit for objects in remset1.
-  (See options in the write barrier section below)
+  (See also alternative approaches below.)

 ### Write barrier
 For a generational GC, the write barrier is used to fix the invariance broken by young objects referenced by old objects.
 When a write barrier triggers, the parent is put in the remset (so that the parent will be scaned even though it is old) and some GC bits are cleared on the parent so that the write barrier won't trigger again.
-Since the old gen has both the mark and old bit set and a normal young gen (i.e. not boing promoted) has both the mark and old bit cleared, we can do this using either the old or the mark bit.

-If we pick the old bit, the write barrier may look like,

-* If `parent.old && !child.old`

-    * clear `parent.old`
-    * put parent in remset

-Note that this will trigger the wb if the parent is a young gen being promoted.
-Since there may be references from old gen to this young gen that didn't trigger the wb before, we need to always promote this kind of object to (live) old gen.

-A variance of the above one is

-* If `parent.old && !child.old && !child.mark`

-    * clear `parent.old`
-    * put parent in remset

-This has the same issue with early promotion of aged young object while avoiding triggering write barrier on old objects with write barrier triggered.
-Note that the `!child.old && !child.mark` can still be checked with a single mask.

-Another variance is

-* If `parent.old && parent.mark && !child.mark`

-    * clear `parent.old`
-    * put parent in remset

-This way we have

-1. clean & old (promoting)/young (new/non-aged)

-    trigger wb as child only

-2. mark & old (old and not in remset)

-    trigger wb as parent only

-3. mark & young (old and in remset)

-    not trigger any wb
+A summary of the possible states in the mutator and whether we might want to trigger a write barrier on it if it appears as either parent or child is the following,

+* old, no write barrier triggered

+    `parent`, `!child`

+* old, write barrier triggered

+    `!parent`, `!child`

+* young, non-aged (not being promoted)

+    `!parent`, `child`

+* young, aged (being promoted)

+    `!parent`, `child`

+Therefore, to avoid false positives, we need at least 2 bits to express the three states for the write barrier.

+For bit pattern selection, the old gen needs to be `old & marked` and the young non-aged needs to be `!old & !marked`.
+For young and aged it should have `!marked` since we want to sweep it if it is dead during the next GC and to distinguish it from young non-aged (during the next GC) it needs to be `old & !marked` as mentioned above.
+This leave us with `!old & marked` for the state of old and write barrier triggered.
+Substitute the gc bits in the above summary,

+* `old & marked` -> `parent`, `!child`
+* `!old & marked` -> `!parent`, `!child`
+* `!old & !marked` -> `!parent`, `child`
+* `old & !marked` -> `!parent`, `child`

+We can easily see that `child == !marked` and `parent == old & marked`, and when a wb triggers, we clear the old bit.

-This way, we should have no false positive wb trigger and the promoting object won't trigger a write barrier.
-The only issue with this is that the `parent.old && parent.mark` part may not be as cheap as it could be.
+The only issue with this is that the `parent.old && parent.mark` may not be as cheap as simply comparing a masked value to `0`.
-It could still be implemented as `parent.gc_bits > 4 && !child.mark` or
-`parent.gc_bits - child.mark > 4` which shouldn't be too expensive.
+If we put the mark bits as the lowest two and the old bit as the third one, it could still be implemented as `parent.gc_bits > 4 && !child.mark` which shouldn't be too expensive.

-If we pick the mark bit, the write barrier will look like,

-* If `parent.mark && !child.mark`

-    * clear `parent.mark`
-    * put parent in remset

-This is essentially the same with the current write barrier implementation.
-The disadvantage is that it can put objects that are only refering old object in the remset because the object they refer to are in the remset.
+See the alternative section below for other options that uses simpler write barrier check but might result in false positives.

 ## Optimization for sweep
 An important optimization that we want (which is also used currently) is to